William James Wanless: Early life and education

 William James Wanless was born on May 1, 1865, to Elizabeth and John Wanless in the then-community of Charleston, Province of Canada (now "Caledon Village", part of Caledon, Ontario, Canada.)
 He was the sixth of 14 children, including two elder brothers who died in childhood.
 His father, born in Barrow, Alwinton, Northumberland, England (or possibly Jedboro, Scotland) on December 30, 1832, emigrated to the United States with his family at the age of 17, later emigrating to Canada where he variously became a railroader, a hardware store owner (John Wanless & Sons), and a home heating furnace manufacturer in Toronto (where Wanless Park and several streets are named after one of their distant relations, also a John Wanless, a municipal alderman and educator).
-During his childhood and adolescence, William was educated in the schools of Charleston, Mount Forrest and Guelph, Ontario.
+During his childhood and adolescence, William was educated in the schools of Charleston, Mount Forest and Guelph, Ontario.

 He graduated from the New York University School of Medicine in 1889.
 He married Mary Elizabeth Marshall on September 5, 1889, in Canada, and sailed for India the same year.
 Mary gave birth to Ethel at Miraj on Dec 2, 1891.
 Mary died on August 12, 1906.
 On December 5, 1907, Dr William married again at Kodoli to Lillian Emery Havens, who survived him.
 Lillian gave birth to 3 children: Harold L. Wanless on October 2, 1908, at Miraj; Robert Emery Wanless who became a Pan Am Boeing pilot and Margaret Elizabeth Wanless on August 24, 1917, in Toronto.
 Lillian later wrote his biography.

 Wanless was a delegate to the 1910 World Missionary Conference held in Edinburgh, Scotland, and was president of the Missionary Medical Association of India from 1911 to 1928.
 In 1918 he was made a Fellow of the American College of Surgeons.
 He was erroneously reported as dead in 1922; the incorrect report and its subsequent retraction made headlines in the United States.